Community Immunity For All

 As the impact of the novel coronavirus (COVID-19) continues to develop, providers, researchers and staff from across the Wake Forest Baptist Health system are working diligently to provide for you and your family.

-Listen to the latest BestHealth podcast episodes featuring topics and discussions related to COVID-19 (novel coronavirus) from experts at Wake Forest Baptist Health.
+Listen to the latest BestHealth podcast episodes featuring topics and discussions related to COVID-19 from experts at Wake Forest Baptist Health.

-Get up-to-date regional information surrounding the virus and advice on how to better protect yourself and your family.
+Get up-to-date regional information surrounding the virus and vaccinations and advice on how to better protect yourself and your family.

-Topics range from dealing with stress eating, anxiety, talking to your kids about COVID-19 and more.
+Topics range from dealing with stress eating, anxiety, talking to your kids about COVID-19, vaccine updates and more.